"Market Intelligence that Adds Flavour to Your Success"

 Dole Plc, Chiquita Brands International S.A.R.L., Del Monte Foods, Inc. and others are a few of the players in the Fresh Produce market.

-Asia Pacific held the largest market share in 2024.
+Asia Pacific dominated the global market with a market share of 53.50% in 2025.

 Rising adoption of semi-processed produce to shape industry growth.